Blucora: A Strong Quarter Erases The Past

 I exited my long position in Blucora (NASDAQ:BCOR) too early in retrospect, and then even took a small bearish options position in the stock ahead of the company's Q1 earnings report last week.
-Between competition from market leader Intuit (NASDAQ:INTU), H&R Block (NYSE:HRB), and upstart Credit Karma, who heavily marketed a free alternative, Blucora's TaxAct business seemed likely to be under pressure.
+Between competition from market leader Intuit (NASDAQ:INTU), H&R Block (NYSE:HRB), and upstart Credit Karma, which heavily marketed a free alternative, Blucora's TaxAct business seemed likely to be under pressure.
 Meanwhile, a strong run in BCOR stock had priced in market benefits for the HD Vest business, and the 'will they or won't they' movement surrounding the Department of Labor fiduciary rule seemed like it could cause near-term disruption.

 Obviously, that thesis didn't quite play out the way I planned: